Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 which will remove this dependency.

 ## Contributing to ModalWX
-We've written about 9000 lines of code so far.
+I've written about 9000 lines of code so far.
-So we have fairly stable code design, development and coding conventions.
+So I have fairly stable code design, code documentation and coding conventions.
-We welcome contributions in any form.
+I welcome all contributions.
 Since this is an IDE, relatively simple and has a small and well-documented codebase
 it is amenable to customisations.
-We welcome developers sharing their customisations with this project.
+I welcome developers sharing their customisations with this project.
 Some areas where work could be done are
 1. A different approach to parsing source code files.
 2. Dictionary based text input.